claradima/RS_isotropy/get_runlist_stats/START_HERE.md

+After you run `full_loop_optimized.py` for your desired runlist, you should also urn `compute_runlist_stats.py` for the same runlist by using the command:

+`pyton3 compute_runlist_stats.py --input-csv "{runlist_name}_coverage_stats.csv"`

+The name format is important - it will create a subdir in `/home/claramariadima/SNO/RS_isotropy/get_runlist_stats/runlist_stats` and dump some plots there with the distribution of each metric across the runlist

 ###### Other contents of this folder and further explanations:

 - **dir:** `detailed_stats_for_testing_364600` → contains histograms with the cap count distributions for run 364600; not actively used, I just made these plots when testing the `compute_run_metrics.py` script and dumped the plots in this folder.
 As it is now, these plots are not produced by the script anymore (would get too many plots...)